etulf13/ssa-daemon/docs/developer-documentation/general.md

 	<img src="diagrams/step8.png" width="300">

 9. Finally, the `connect_cb` function calls `bufferevent_socket_connect` to asynchronously connect the internet-facing socket with the destination address and perform the TLS handshake. `connect_cb` then returns.
 Once the daemon's internet-facing socket successfully connects to the destination server, an event is detected on its bufferevent (`secure.bev`), causing `client_bev_event_cb` to be called.
-This function notifies the kernel that the connection is established (`netlink_handshake_notify_kernel`).
+This function calls `handle_client_event_connected`, which notifies the kernel that the connection is established (`netlink_handshake_notify_kernel`).

-Note that there may be some modifications made here to accomodate revocation checking--it will be added to documentation eventually.

 	<img src="diagrams/step9.png" width="400">

 	_A secure (i.e. encrypted) connection is now established between the daemon's socket and the remote server.
 However, there is currently no connection between the client and the daemon._

+Note that there may be some modifications made here to accomodate revocation checking--it will be added to documentation eventually.

 10. When the module receives the notification, it calls `report_handshake_finished`, which causes the `tls_inet_connect` function to stop waiting. `tls_inet_connect` then calls `ref_inet_stream_ops.connect` to connect the client's socket to the daemon.

 11. The daemon's listening socket then accepts the connection from the client and creates a socket for that connection.
 Back in the module, once the connection is established, `ref_inet_stream_ops.connect` returns, after which `tls_inet_connect` returns, causing the client's call to `connect` to return.